dettanym/prose/README.md

 1. Run `minikube start` to create a K8s node.
    Pass `--subnet=''` flag to set a subnet for a cluster (>1 nodes).

 2. Run `task cluster:verify` to check that all dependencies are setup.
+Use `brew update` to check new versions of any dependencies.
+Use `brew upgrade` to upgrade dependencies.

 3. Run `task cluster:install` to bootstrap minikube with flux andload cluster config/info into bootstrapped minikube cluster.